 Balfour Town Beach coast, this beach fronts the quiet settlement of

 South District.
 Due to an overabundance of rocks, South District beach isn’t great for swimming.
-Snorkelling is also lacking.
+Snorkeling is also lacking.
 The beach gradually improves to the south.

 Low soft marine limestone cliffs line nearly the entirety of the coast.
 Small patches of beach are interspersed between outcroppings, however these can largely be submerged at high tide.